bioidiap/bob.bio.face/doc/extend.rst

    :linenos:

 Finally, we can run an experiment using the open-set face recognition protocols defined on IJB-C, after you have set up the dataset itself, via:

 .. code-block:: bash

-  bob bio pipelines ijbc-test4-g1 mymodel_tensorflow.py
+  bob bio pipelines vanilla-biometrics ijbc-test4-g1 mymodel_tensorflow.py